Kit Review: Scubapro's Customisable Hydros Pro

 Underwater, it felt very comfortable indeed.
 The monprene gel straps and backplate really do mould themselves to the body and there was no hint of any part of the BCD digging into my flesh.
 The Hydros Pro is almost perfectly neutrally buoyant which meant I ended up slightly overweighted on the first dive, and I can’t claim to have found the perfect trim as we only had five dives and not much time for experimentation, but it certainly kept me stable in the water.

 The bungees kept the bladder together without even a hint of unnecessary flapping and the air stayed where it’s supposed to.
-As a hybrid design there are no storage pockets as standard, but the 4 D-rings were sufficient and well enough placed to carry what I needed (reel and SMB, torch and camera).
+There are no storage pockets as standard, but the 4 D-rings were sufficient and well enough placed to carry what I needed (reel and SMB, torch and camera).
 A range of accessories including pockets, knife mount, mini d-ring set and bungees are available as optional extras.

 At just over 4kg it’s not as lightweight as most of the dedicated travel BCDs available on the market, but neither is it excessively heavy.
 It’s fairly compact and the integrated weight system (which weighs 1kg) can be removed and packed elsewhere, or ditched entirely and substituted with the harness (included) and crotch strap (extra) to convert the Hydros Pro into a lightweight, 3kg travel wing.